 Please note the adjusted timeline for the 2022 grant cycle and the associated conditions (detailed on page ii of the application and reproduced at the bottom of this page).

 Please follow the instructions on the form, taking care to indicate the importance of the site, your qualifications, other sources of support, and the present or planned status and place of publication.
 The references (which are essential) should be sent directly by the referees to the same e-mail address and must meet the deadline of 8th April 2022.

-Successful applicants will be informed in mid-August 2021, and it is essential that a report on the use of the grant is submitted by the appropriate deadline.
+Successful applicants will be informed in mid-May 2022, and it is essential that a report on the use of the grant is submitted by the appropriate deadline.
 Failure to do so will mean that grant applications for the following three years will not be considered.

 Additional guidelines for applicants and referees are available on the application form and are summarised below.

 Applicants and their referees are encouraged to:

 - Record any existing publication.